-The Board has continued to adopt a blended approach to meetings alternating between in-person and virtual to offer flexibility of attendance.
+The Board continued to adopt a blended approach to meetings giving Trustees the option to attend meetings inperson or virtually to offer flexibility of attendance.

-The following structure has been retained and built upon throughout the year ending 31st of August 2022:
+The following structure has been retained and built upon throughout the year ending 31st of August 2023:

 - Headteacher: The Headteacher is appointed by the Board of Trustees to manage the day-to-day operations of the Academy.
 In order to facilitate effective and efficient day-to day operations and monitoring of existing systems, the Headteacher has delegated authority with the terms approved by the Trustees for operational matters within the Academy's Senior Leadership Team.
-The Headteacher is also the Accounting Officer. - Senior Leadership Team meets regularly to review the operation of the Academy and the implementation of the policies and procedures and to review the effectiveness of its activities and the quality of Teaching & Learning.
-Findings and proposals are presented to the Governing Body. - Resources Committee: meets regularly to review matters primarily related to "non-Teaching" aspects of the school such as Finance, Day to Operations (Premises), Risk Management, Human Resources, Policies, Contractual Issues, Business Development and Procurement. - Achievement & Attainment Committee: Meetings are primarily focused on Academic performance of the Students and Monitoring systems that have been put in place to ensure that targets are met. - Pay Committee: will be founded to offer further support to the school executive and to enable Board representatives the time and forum to support this important aspect of academy business.
+The Headteacher is also the Accounting Officer. - The Senior Leadership Team meets regularly to review the operation of the Academy and the implementation of the policies and procedures and to review the effectiveness of its activities and the quality of Teaching & Learning.
+Findings and proposals are presented to the Governing Body. - Resources Committee: meets regularly to review matters primarily related to "non-Teaching" aspects of the school such as Finance, Day to Operations (Premises), Risk Management, Human Resources, Policies, Contractual Issues, Business Development and Procurement. - Achievement & Attainment Committee: meetings are primarily focused on Academic performance of the Students and Monitoring systems that have been put in place to ensure that targets are met. - Pay Committee: meets to offer support to the school executive and to enable Board representatives the time and forum to support this important aspect of academy business.